pallets-eco/wtforms/docs/validators.rst

 .. autoclass:: wtforms.validators.DataRequired

    This also sets the ``required`` :attr:`flag <wtforms.fields.Field.flags>` on fields it is used on.
-As of version 2.2, this flag causes the HTML5 "required" attribute to be rendered in the input tag, which prevents a request/response cycle for validation.
+This flag causes the ``required`` attribute to be rendered in the tag, which prevents a request/response cycle for validation.
    This behavior can be overridden in the following ways:

-   - Specifying "required=False" in the template.
+   -   Specifying ``required=False`` when rendering in the template.
    -   Making a custom a widget that doesn't set it.
-   - Rendering the "novalidate attribute" on the form tag, or the "formnovalidate" attribute on a submit button.
+   -   Rendering the ``novalidate`` attribute" on the ``form`` tag, or the ``formnovalidate`` attribute on a submit button.

-   The behavioral description of the required flag also applies to the :class:`InputRequired` class.
+   The ``required`` flag behavior also applies to the :class:`InputRequired` class.

 .. autoclass:: wtforms.validators.Email